mhBrice/thesis/article2/article2.md

 84.9%, respectively, did not transition during the study period) than Mixed and Pioneer forests (69.2 and 72.8%, respectively; Fig. \ref{fig2.2}a).

-Overall, the full model, which includes climate, soil and disturbance variables, had the best fit and predictive performances for the observed data (Table
-\ref{tab:tab2.2}; Fig. \ref{figA2.5}).
-The second-best model was the disturbance model, but it was far behind with a difference in AIC of almost 1500 units from the full model (Table \ref{tab:tab2.2}).
-All variable subsets improved significantly the likelihood of the model (all likelihood ratio tests were highly significant, *p* << 0.001; Table \ref{tab:tab2.2}).
-Model performance was also evaluated using a 10-fold cross-validation (see Supplementary Methods); it revealed that including climate and disturbances improved overall model predictive performance, while soil variables had a negligible effect (Fig.
-\ref{figA2.5}).
-Thereafter, all inferences about transition probabilities were derived from the full model.

 \begin{table}[h]
 \caption[Comparisons of the five candidate multi-state models]{Comparisons of the five candidate multi-state models.
 The number of parameters (Nb of par.) used in each model corresponds to the number of modelled transitions (10) $\times$ the number of covariates $-$ 1.
 The $\Delta \text{AIC}$ is the difference between the Akaike information criterion of each model ($\text{AIC}_m$) and the minimum of AIC among all models ($\text{AIC}_{min}$): $\Delta \text{AIC} = \text{AIC}_m - \text{AIC}_{min}$.
 Models are presented in decreasing order of their $\Delta \text{AIC}$.
 Each model containing covariates was compared to the baseline model using a Likelihood Ratio (LR) test.
 The best model is the one in bold with $\Delta \text{AIC} = 0$.}\label{tab:tab2.2}